andrew1007/mrfa-demo/article/part1.md

 ## Check out the demo

 Seeing is believing.
 The rest of the article will refer to an basic app.
-It can be run in a local environment, which can be cloned from this [repo](https://github.com/andrew1007/mrfa-demo/tree/main) (type definitions included).
+It can be run in a local environment, which is available in this [repo](https://github.com/andrew1007/mrfa-demo/tree/main) (type definitions included).

 ## God components are slow

 In order to see what a fast implementation looks like, first we need to look at one that is slow.

 Here is the god component of a searchable, filterable, and selectable table using local state.
-The current data management system forces the god component to manage all data and event handlers.
+The local state data management system forces the creation of a god component.
+The topmost component must manage all data and event handlers.
 Data needs to be repeatedly passed down from the top of the component hierarchy.

 ```jsx
 import { useEffect, useState } from "react";